MP Estate Planning UK

 What Is a Trustee: Key Functions and Responsibilities

 Understanding the role of a trustee is crucial for effective estate planning.
-Trustees are responsible for managing trust assets, ensuring that the grantor’s wishes are carried out.
-This involves several key functions and responsibilities.
+Trustees are responsible for managing trust assets, ensuring that the settlor’s wishes — as expressed in the trust deed and any accompanying letter of wishes — are carried out.
+This involves several key functions and responsibilities that have real, practical consequences for families across the UK.

 Asset Management and Protection